 The Friends of Tinnerman / Tinnerman Guide Association Scholarship has been endowed by the Friends of Tinnerman / Tinnerman Guide Association (FOT/TGA).
 The FOT/TGA was founded to support Greater Cleveland Council's Tinnerman Canoe Base.
 The program was founded in 1963, with their canoe base located on the French River in Ontario, Canada.
 Due to declining attendance and increased government regulations the council ceased operating the program after the summer of 2010.
 Crews signed up for the 2011 season instead participated in the Northern Tier program.
 The scholarship memorializes the experiences, friendships, and memories of those who called Tinnerman Canoe Base their second home.
 In awarding the scholarship priority is given to a seasonal staff member from the Greater Cleveland Council.
 If there is no qualified applicant it will be awarded to a staff member from Ohio.
 If no applicant is from Greater Cleveland Council or Ohio, it will be awarded to a qualified applicant who has shown exemplary service to youth.

 The Marshall Hollis Scholarship was endowed by Dr. Marshall E. Hollis of Ripley, Mississippi, a Silver Buffalo recipient, many-time crew advisor, and Northern Tier Base Committee member.
 He is also an Outstanding Eagle Scout Award recipient, a Vigil Honor Member of the OA, a past Wood Badge Course Director, and Consultant Pharmacist for Philmont Scout Ranch.
-He also serves on the BSA International Committee and is a member of the World Scout Foundation.
+He has served on the BSA International Committee, National Health and Safety Committee, National NESA Committee, and BSA Representative to Gilwell Park.
+Marshall is also a Baden Powell Fellow, a Gilwell Fellow and is a member of the World Scout Foundation.

 The Jack and Mary Osborn Scholarship.
 Both were very active in Scouting.
 Jack was past chair of the Northern Tier committee, helped establish the international staff program, and was instrumental in acquiring land for the Atikokan Base and ownership of the Sommers Canoe Base property (from 1941-1987 the land was leased from the Forest Service).
 The gift was made possible thru Jack and Mary’s estate planning, an example which others may wish to follow.
 Jack died in 2003, Mary in 2014.
 Our thanks go out to Jack and Mary for their life time of support to Northern Tier and the Boy Scouts of America.